prestodb/presto/presto-docs/src/main/sphinx/functions/string.rst

     some languages.
 Specifically, this will return incorrect results for Lithuanian, Turkish and Azeri.

+.. function:: ascii(n) -> integer

+    Returns the ASCII code of the first character of a given parameter.
+    Parameter `n` needs to be convertible to `varchar`, which in this case are: varchar, integer, double, varbinary, date, timestamp, and boolean.

 .. function:: chr(n) -> varchar

     Returns the Unicode code point ``n`` as a single character string.